 Empathic Nice Guys Might Not Finish Last, But They Do Get Stuck in The Middle

 From all the evidence I have gathered, it’s not true that emotional intelligence is a key contributor to career success.

 It matters, in a way, yes, but it’s not a linear progression.

 It doesn’t help you in all types of jobs and, most importantly, it doesn’t seem like it helps you reach the top.

 One single chart, plotting the EQ results by job titles, should suffice to put the theory to rest:

 Bradberry computed the results of his emotional intelligence survey from more than 100.000 individuals, across multiple industries, and on five continents.

-Plus, Bradberry is one of the pundits for emotional intelligence, selling emotional intelligence training: his interest should have have been to show the opposite of what his own survey turned out to show (so big kudos to him for releasing discordant data).
+Plus, Bradberry is one of the pundits for emotional intelligence, selling emotional intelligence training.
+That means: Bradberry’s interests are in direct contrast to what his own survey shows (so big kudos to him for releasing discordant data).

 Both the numbers and the inverse conflict of interest make the results very telling, in my opinion.